Part of Operations Problems

 Check this before assuming the first explanation is right.

-The founder kept the hard calls.
+The founder kept the hard calls and exported the chores.

 Check this before assuming the first explanation is right.